dafny-lang/dafny/docs/DafnyRef/Statements.md

 function is not visible.
 However if a `reveal f();` statement is inserted before the assertion, the proof succeeds.
 Note that the pseudo-function-call in the `reveal` statement is written without arguments.

+### 20.20.4.
+Revealing constants

+A `const` declaration can be `opaque`.
+If so the value of the constant is not known in reasoning about its uses, just its type and the fact that the value does not change.
+The constant's identifier can be listed in a reveal statement.
+In that case, like other revealed items, the value of the constant will be known to the reasonig engine until the end of the block containing the reveal statement.

 ## 20.21.
 Forall Statement {#sec-forall-statement}
 ````grammar